-705.06 DRUG AND ALCOHOL TESTING, NOTIFICATION AND CONSEQUENCES OF POSITIVE RESULTS approved by the U.S. Department of Health and Human Services (DHHS).
-All drug testing will be conducted consistent with the procedures put forth in 49 CFR Part 40, as amended with due consideration for the protection, dignity, privacy, and confidentiality of the individual employee throughout the testing process.
+705.06 DRUG AND ALCOHOL TESTING, NOTIFICATION AND CONSEQUENCES OF POSITIVE RESULTS

+Drug testing shall be conducted in a manner to assure a high degree of accuracy and reliability and using techniques, equipment, and laboratory facilities which have been approved by the U.S. Department of Health and Human Services (DHHS).
+All drug testing will be conducted consistent with the procedures put forth in [49 CFR Part 40](#), as amended with due consideration for the protection, dignity, privacy, and confidentiality of the individual employee throughout the testing process.